A preserved high-z compact progenitor in the heart of NGC3311 revealed with MUSE 2D stellar population analysis: Stellar population models

-Currently, the public version of most state-of-the-art stellar population models are not always flexible enough to allow the simultaneous variation of all the stellar population parameters.
-For instance, the set of models used to demonstrate for the first time the non-universality of the low mass end of the \ac{IMF} \citep{2010Natur.468..940V}, the so-called CvD12 models \citep{2012ApJ...747...69C}, do not allow one to vary the total metallicity ([Z/H]) of the stellar population\footnote{However the most recent updated version of these models presented in \cite{2018ApJ...854..139C} allows the user to vary the [Fe/H] abundance, but it is not publicly available.}.
-On the other hand, another set of models particularly suitable for studying massive early-type galaxies, which have also been used in the past to constrain the \ac{IMF}, the MIUSCAT models \citep{2012MNRAS.424..157V, 2015MNRAS.449.1177V} do not investigate the spectral variations due to changes in individual elemental abundances, which is especially relevant since it has been shown that massive ETGs can have Na-enhanced stellar populations \citep{2015ApJ...803...87S, 2018MNRAS.478.4084S}.
-To overcome these limitations, and be able to constrain at the same time age, total metallicity, $\alpha$-enhancement, [Na/Fe] abundance, and \ac{IMF}, we combine these two sets of models, building our own custom version of the E-MILES models \citep{2016MNRAS.463.3409V} to which we add the response to sodium that we computed from CvD12, following the approach described in \citet{2015ApJ...803...87S}.
+Currently, the public version of most state-of-the-art stellar population models is not always flexible enough to allow the simultaneous variation of all the stellar population parameters.
+For instance, the set of models used to demonstrate for the first time the nonuniversality of the low-mass end of the \ac{IMF} \citep{2010Natur.468..940V}, the so-called CvD12 models \citep{2012ApJ...747...69C}, do not allow one to vary the total metallicity ([Z/H]) of the stellar population\footnote{However, the most recent updated version of these models presented in \cite{2018ApJ...854..139C} allows the user to vary the [Fe/H] abundance, but is not publicly available.}.
+On the other hand, another set of models particularly suitable for studying massive early-type galaxies, which have also been used in the past to constrain the \ac{IMF}, the MIUSCAT models \citep{2012MNRAS.424..157V, 2015MNRAS.449.1177V}, do not investigate the spectral variations due to changes in individual elemental abundances and especially in sodium, which is of crucial relevance given the Na-IMF degeneracy and the finding that massive ETGs can have Na-enhanced stellar populations.
+To overcome these limitations, and be able to simultaneously constrain age, total metallicity, $\alpha$-enhancement, [Na/Fe] abundance, and the \ac{IMF}, we combine these two sets of models, building our own custom version of the E-MILES models \citep{2016MNRAS.463.3409V} to which we add the response to sodium that we computed from CvD12, following the approach described in \citet{2015ApJ...803...87S}.
 We note that we assume that the spectral variation due to a change in [Na/Fe] is independent of the spectral variation due to changes in other stellar population parameters, which is not necessarily true.